cysouw/diathesis/text/c05_preverbs.md

 ### --- Preverb alternations without diathesis {.unnumbered}

 It is very common for a prefixed verb not to show any change in valency.
-The most widespread kind is for nominative-accusative verb to not show a change in valency, like *essen* 'to eat' and *aufessen* 'to eat completely' [@Next], see [@sec:preverb-transitive-without-diathesis].
+The most widespread kind is for nominative-accusative verb to not show a change in valency, like *essen* 'to eat' and *aufessen* 'to eat completely' [@next], see [@sec:preverb-transitive-without-diathesis].

 :::ex
 a.
 Ich esse den Apfel.
 b.
 Ich esse den Apfel auf.
 :::

-In contrast, it is rather uncommon for intransitive verbs to remain intransitive when prefixed [@Next], see [@sec:preverb-intranstive-without-diathesis].
+In contrast, it is rather uncommon for intransitive verbs to remain intransitive when prefixed [@next], see [@sec:preverb-intranstive-without-diathesis].

 :::ex
 a.
 Das Schifft sinkt auf hoher See.